 In 2017, QueenSpark Books celebrates 45 years of community history publishing, making us the longest-running organisation of its kind in the UK.
+We are now also delighted to have become a registered charity for our educational and heritage work.

 To mark this, we’re planning on looking back at Brighton in 1972 and that’s where we’d like your help!
 Do you have memorabilia – gig tickets, festival programmes, Brighton & Hove Albion souvenirs or other items you could share images of?
 Photos of Brighton places, people, transport, fashions?
 Memories of work, family life, nightlife in Brighton & Hove?
 If so, we’d love those to be part of our celebrations.